Liam44/Cygni/README.md

   - INPUT:
     None.
   - OUTPUT:
-    A Json string formatted as below:
+    A Json string formatted as such:
     "{"ID": "<some_game_id>",
       "Information": "<some_information_message>",
       "Player1": {"Name": "<some_name_1>",